 Homeopathic Remedy Guide Look Inside Greetings!
 I wanted to let you know that I now have just finished writing a new, easy-to-use, informative and practical homeopathic book: A Homœopathic Remedy Guide for First Aid and Acute Care of Minor Illness, especially useful in the summer months, though certainly useful throughout the year.
-Bound with a spiral Read more about Homoeopathic Remedy Guide for First Aid and Acute Ilness[…]
+Bound with a Read more about Homoeopathic Remedy Guide for First Aid and Acute Ilness[…]

 By Douglas Falkner, MD, MHom